Home - Italian - Fork-Tender Chicken Cacciatore

 Karen Tedesco

 Authentic chicken cacciatore cooks on the stovetop in one hour, with fork-tender chicken in a thick, savory tomato sauce with chunky mushrooms, bell peppers and rosemary.
-Serve this classic Italian chicken dish with a side of sauteed broccoli.
 Don't forget pasta or polenta to capture every drop of the sauce!

 Prep Time 10 minutes